The Firm (1993 film): Home media

+The film was released on VHS in December 1993, with the cassettes specially made of blue plastic.
+It was released on LaserDisc in the United States on December 16, 1993, in both widescreen and pan and scan formats.
+The DVD was released on May 23, 2000.
+The special features include only the teaser and theatrical trailers.
+A Blu-ray edition was released on September 11, 2012.
+A 4K UHD version was released on June 20, 2023.

 Reception

+Critical reception

-On Rotten Tomatoes the film holds an approval rating of 76% based on 58 reviews, with an average of 6.20/10.
+On Rotten Tomatoes, the film holds an approval rating of 76% based on 58 reviews, with an average of 6.20/10.
 The site's critics consensus states: "The Firm is a big studio thriller that amusingly tears apart the last of 1980s boardroom culture and the false securities it represented."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave The Firm three stars out of four, remarking: "The movie is virtually an anthology of good small character performances. [...]
 The large gallery of characters makes The Firm into a convincing canvas [... but] with a screenplay that developed the story more clearly, this might have been a superior movie, instead of just a good one with some fine performances."

 The film earned some negative reviews as well, notably from James Berardinelli, who said that "[v]ery little of what made the written version so enjoyable has been successfully translated to the screen, and what we're left with instead is an overly-long [and] pedantic thriller."
 Grisham enjoyed the film, remarking: "I thought [Tom Cruise] did a good job.
 He played the innocent young associate very well."